loftuxab/alfresco-community-loftux/projects/installer/README_tomcat_linux.txt

 Running the Alfresco Server
 ===========================

-Navigate to the 'C:\alfresco' folder and run 'alf_start_tc.bat'
+Navigate to the '~/alfresco' folder and run 'alf_start_tc.sh'
-- two minimized windows will be started for MySQL and OpenOffice
+- two processes will be started for MySQL and OpenOffice
 - a console window will open for Tomcat
 - when the console has the message 'INFO: Server startup in nnnnn ms', Tomcat is running
 - you can now try Alfresco by visiting: